Skip to primary navigation Skip to content Skip to footer

 We collaborate with PROFEPA

-The Sanctuary cannot accept donations of animals from private individuals without first consulting PROFEPA, who makes the decision if it remains under our care.
+As part of this process, the sanctuary cannot accept animals from private individuals without first consulting PROFEPA, which is the one that decides whether they remain under our care.

 Environmental Education